hashicorp/flight/flight-icons/README.md

 # flight-icons

 An addon for the icons from `flight`.
 Currently in development.
+This addon can be used in React or Ember apps.

 ## Installation